betiol/weather-app/README.md

 - ✅ Type-safe end-to-end API using tRPC
 - ✅ Modern UI with dark mode support and animations
 - ✅ Monorepo architecture for better code organization and sharing
+- ✅ Automated deployment using GitHub Actions
+- ✅ Backend deployed to Google Cloud Run
+- ✅ Frontend deployed to Netlify

 ## Tech Stack